NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Buttons for launching demos have been removed from the selection view of Cohort Comparison and Set Operations. <!--SV-2328/2327-->
 * The UX/UI for the Cohort Builder has been improved. <!--PEAR-1547-->
 * Set names for sets of the same type are now enforced to be unique when editing names in Manage Sets. <!--PEAR-1359-->
-* Number ranges cards in the Cohort Builder no longer display the custom range option when there is no data. <!--PEAR-661-->
+* Number range cards in the Cohort Builder no longer display the custom range option when there is no data. <!--PEAR-661-->
 * The Cohort Buider image on the home page has been updated to reflect the latest design. <!--PEAR-1593-->
 * The tooltip on the Mutation Frequency card in the Analysis Center has been updated. <!--PEAR-1877-->